gverploeg/Recommender-Case-Study/pair.md

  1. To emulate the preference data from the Pinterest like browsing experience, transform the ratings data from a scale of 1-10 into { 0 | 1 }: 0 if a user has never seen a profile, and 1 if a user has clicked on a users' picture.

-You can find this transformed dataset in `data/preferences.csv`.
-There is also a mapping to the users gender in `data/gender.csv`.

  ## Getting Started

  To start, we are going to build a basic collaborative filter to create a baseline.
 And since there are quite a few ratings (17,359,346 to be exact), we will be using [Dato](https://dato.com/) (formerly Graphlab) to build our recommendation engine.

  Our goal throughout is to determine the next series of profiles to show a given user.
 Or more explicitly, for user __X__, what are the __N__ profiles that user __X__ is most likely to click (like) on.

 1. To start, let us explore the data.
 Create a histogram of the number of ratings each user has made.